fmerg/pymerkle/docs/index.rst

 Defense against second-preimage attack
 ======================================

-In contrast to the `bitcoin`_ specification for Merkle-trees, lonely leaves are not duplicated in order for the tree to remain binary.
+Contrary to the `bitcoin`_
+specification for Merkle-trees, lonely leaves are not duplicated while the tree is grwoing.
-Instead, creating bifurcation nodes at the rightmost branch allows the tree to remain both binary and balanced upon any update (see *Tree structure* below).
-As a consequence, the present implementation should be invulnerable to the DOS attack reported as `CVE-2012-2459`_ (see also `here`_).
+Instead, when appending new leaves, a bifurcation node is created at the rightmost branch (see _Tree structure_ below).
+As a consequence, the present implementation should be invulnerable to the DOS attack reported as `CVE-2012-2459`_ (see also `here`_ for explanation).

 Tree structure
 **************

-The tree remains always binary balanced, with all interior nodes having exacrly two parents.
-In particular, upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a bifurcation node is created so that trees with the same number of leaves have identical structure independently of their growing strategy.
-This is further important for

-* efficient generation of consistency proofs (based on additive decompositions in decreasing powers of 2).
-* efficient recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's right-most branch need be recalculated.
+When appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a bifurcation node is created so that trees with the same number of leaves have identical structure independently of their growing strategy.
+This is important for efficient generation of consistency proofs (based on additive decompositions in decreasing powers of 2) and efficient recalculation of the root-hash (since only the hashes at the tree's rightmost branch need be recalculated upon any update).
-* space, since the total number of nodes with respect to the tree's length is constrained to the minimum.

 The topology turns out to be identical with that of a binary *Sekura tree*, depicted in Section 5.4 of `this`_ paper.